Updated on January 16th, 2021

 However, I have also hear anecdotal evidence of people who suddenly had a severe reaction to a sting after years of beekeeping without any problems.

 When you get stung, pay attention to your symptoms.
 Don’t assume your reaction will always be same.
-If you experience an extreme response to a sting, seek immediate medical attention.

 As I said at the outset, if you’re a beekeeper, you will get stung.